• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-Chinese food lovers rejoice because we are making Kung Pao Cauliflower.
-Bite-sized cauliflower florets cooked in a delicious sauce will make this classic Chinese take-out dish a hit in your house.
-This easy vegan dish is ready in 30 minutes so it is perfect even if the craving hits on a Tuesday night.
+Chinese food lovers, rejoice!
+We’re making Kung Pao Cauliflower.
+Bite-sized cauliflower florets cooked in a delicious sauce make this classic Chinese takeout dish a hit at home.
+This easy dish is ready in 30 minutes, making it perfect even on a weeknight.

-The ingredients for this vegan kung pao cauliflower recipe can be divided into three parts:
+The ingredients for this kung pao cauliflower recipe can be divided into three parts:

 • Cauliflower: Use a medium-sized whole head of cauliflower and cut it into bite-sized pieces.
 This also helps cook them evenly.